What is neuropathic pain?

 Common side effects: Localised heat and redness.

-Common side effects: irritation of stomach
+Common side effects: irritation and redness.

 Examples: usually a combination of a local anaesthetic agent, opioids and steroids.